nozwock/votm/README.md

 # VOTM - Voting Manager/Master
 A simple Voting Manager applicable for Schools use.
 This's actually my school project.
 So, this may not be efficient or bug-free.
+Also, the source code is not well documented either at the moment.

 # Screenshots
 <img src="/screen_shot2.png" width="50%" />